 The lecture is designed to provide a basic understanding of both biosensing devices and bioinstrumentation for advanced medicine.
 You will learn principles, methods and applications of advanced biomonitoring techniques in detail.

-Available programs: Lecture As needed Special Lecture As needed Seminar As needed Journal Club Monday 17:00-18:30
+Lecture, Special Lecture Seminar Journal Club: Monday 17:00-18:30

 This session is conducted in presentation, discussion and recitation format.
 You will learn actual device development and scientific method of solving problem with guidance by biosensors / bioinstrumentation experts.